A quiet suburban street at dusk with wet pavement reflecting warm house and street lights, lined with single-story homes and large trees.

 When your furnace stops working in the middle of a Central Illinois winter, you need a team that shows up ready to fix it, not schedule a second visit.
 We’ve been doing exactly that since 1976, serving homeowners and small businesses across the region with a simple standard: every job should be faster, cleaner, and better.
 Our technicians bring 180 years of combined HVAC experience to every repair call, and our fully stocked trucks mean most furnace problems are resolved on the first visit.

 Same-day service is our standard, not a premium add-on.
-Every repair we perform is backed by a 100% satisfaction guarantee.
-We don’t consider the job finished until you’re satisfied with the results.
+Every repair we perform is backed by a 100% satisfaction guarantee, and we don’t consider the job finished until you’re satisfied with the results.

 If your furnace isn’t working, don’t wait it out.
-Call us at (217) 673-0758 for same-day furnace repair in Central Illinois.
+Call us at (217) 673-0758 for same-day furnace repair in Springfield.
 We’re available around the clock for emergency service, including weekends and holidays.

 Common Furnace Problems We Fix

-Forced-air heating systems tend to fail in predictable ways, and recognizing the symptom helps you describe the problem when you call.
-Here’s what Central Illinois homeowners most often encounter:
+Forced-air heating systems tend to fail in predictable ways, and recognizing the symptom helps you describe the problem accurately when you call.
+Here’s what Springfield homeowners most often encounter:

 Common furnace issues and their causes:

-Why Central Illinois Homeowners Trust Mike Williams Plumbing, Heating, Air Conditioning & Sewer
+Why Springfield Homeowners Trust Mike Williams Plumbing, Heating, Air Conditioning & Sewer

 More Heating Services From Mike Williams Plumbing, Heating, Air Conditioning & Sewer

 Mike Williams Plumbing, Heating, Air Conditioning & Sewer handles the full range of heating needs, not just emergency repair.
-Whether your system is reaching the end of its lifespan or you’d like to stay ahead of breakdowns with preventive care, we offer furnace installation and complete system replacement, furnace tune-up service before the heating season, and routine upkeep to keep efficiency high.
-Schedule annual maintenance to catch small issues before they become cold-night emergencies.
+Whether your system is nearing the end of its lifespan or you’d like to stay ahead of breakdowns with preventive care, we offer furnace installation and complete system replacement, pre-season tune-up service, and routine upkeep to keep efficiency high.
+Scheduling annual maintenance before the heating season is the single highest-impact step you can take to reduce cold-night breakdown risk.
 We work with all major furnace brands and models.

 Springfield Furnace Repair FAQ